dansteingart/pithy/README.md

     showme()

 everything here is pure [pylab](http://www.scipy.org/PyLab) except for showme(), which does some behind the scenes magic to generate a plot and save the figure.

+### UPDATE 2017-12-26
+Some people wanted a mode where they could store different files in different "folders".
+Haha.

+Well, as far as the user is concerned this does that.

+`node index.js 8081 --foldermode=true`

 ### acknowledgements